- What does Simplilearn do?

 Another Quora reviewer said that while “they can make it more user friendly,” the instructor’s “time to respond back is extremely quick.”
 Similarly, most reviewers on Trustpilot felt like they learned a lot from the courses, with one grad noting “I would recommend Simplilearn [to people] who would want to keep pace with technology.”

-However, a handful of other Trustpilot reviewers were disappointed with their customer service experiences, with one reviewer noting that they use “deceptive sales tactics.”
+However, a handful of other Trustpilot reviewers were disappointed with their customer service experiences.
+One person noted that they use “deceptive sales tactics.”
 Other students reported issues with receiving a refund.
-One grad said, “They strung me along and promised to make this right for a year but never did.”
+One grad said, “They strung me along and promised to make this right for a year but never did”.
 A Reddit reviewer echoes this, observing that Simplilearn is “an adequate trainer, terrible organization.”

 Alternatives to Simplilearn